There She Goes (The La's song): Release and reception

-The first version of the song, produced by Bob Andrews, was released by the La's in 1988, and again on 2 January 1989.
+The first version of the song, produced by Bob Andrews, was released by the La's in 1988 and again on 2 January 1989.
 The 1989 release peaked at number 59 on the UK Singles Chart.
 Andrews' production of the song was remixed by Steve Lillywhite in 1990 for inclusion on their debut album The La's.
 This remixed version was issued as a single on 22 October 1990 and reached number 13 on the UK Singles Chart.

 In May 2007, NME magazine placed "There She Goes" at number 45 in its list of the 50 Greatest Indie Anthems Ever.
 In 2008, it was also re-released as a vinyl single for its 20th anniversary.
-A precursor to Britpop, the album was listed at number 13 in Rolling Stone magazine's list of the 40 greatest one-hit wonders.
 It was listed at number 22 on NME's list of the "500 Greatest Songs of All Time".
 On NPR's All Songs Considered, musician Ben Gibbard selected "There She Goes" as his pick for "perfect song."
 Gibbard observed that the song "defines the perfectly written pop song: an instantaneously recognizable melody and lyric set to simple, economic musical structure.
 It is such a simple song that it boggles the mind that someone hadn't already written it."
 Eric Clapton also praised the song.

-In December 2021, Oasis's Noel Gallagher said it was his favourite song from the 1990s; despite technically being released in 1988, the song didn't achieve widespread fame and acclaim until 1990.
+In April 2021, Rolling Stone magazine stated it had "endured as a founding piece of Britpop's foundation."
+In December 2021, Oasis's Noel Gallagher said it was his favourite song from the 1990s; despite being released in 1988, the song didn't achieve widespread fame and acclaim until 1990.
+Gallagher once declared that "Oasis want to finish what The La's started".